fallahn/xygine/tutorial/part_6/readme.md

 ### The Director
-The `Director` class in xygine differs slightly from the other ECS based classes, in that while it is a member of the `Scene`, it doesn't interact directly with any of the entities.
+The `Director` class in xygine differs slightly from the other ECS based classes, in that while it is a member of the `Scene`, it doesn't interact directly with it.
 The `Director` class instead monitors the `Scene` via the event queue and `MessageBus`, and dispatches commands or creates new entities based on what it has observed - hence the title `Director`.